tobsenthomas2/Mechatronics_Term_Project/README_new.md

 # Conclusion:

-We can go up to period=100, but we have an overshoot of 10%, which is too high for the upcoming project.
+We can go up to period = 100, but we have an overshoot of 10%, which is too high for the upcoming project.
 We will be using a period of 60 for the future as that only has an overshoot of 2.5%, which should be good enough for our applications.
 As this is also 6 times slower than the original 10 ms interval it gives us plenty of processing time.

 In terms of what worked well, the actual PI controller was good for the level of accuracy we needed.
 We were able to get it accurate enough to hit the target without being completely "dead-on".
 If there is a need for it to be quite precise, the controller would need to be tuned more.